chermed/kodoo/README.md

 ## Thanks

-Thanks to [derailed](https://github.com/derailed) for his [k9s repository](https://github.com/derailed/k9s), it gave me the idea to build this tool.
+Thanks to [derailed](https://github.com/derailed) for his amazing [k9s repository](https://github.com/derailed/k9s), it gave me the idea to build this tool.